 Sign and Look Over the Ticket

-The very first thing that you have to do when being issued your first speeding ticket by an officer is to sign a copy of it.
-You are legally required to sign the ticket, but it is not an admission of guilt.
+The very first thing that you have to do when being issued your first speed ticket is to sign a copy of it.
+You are legally required to sign speeding tickets, but it is not an admission of guilt.
 By signing the ticket, you are simply promising to either pay it or show up to court.

-Take the time to look over your ticket after you have signed it.
-You will only have a certain amount of time to decide what you want to do.
-This varies depending on the jurisdiction, which is why it is important to reference the ticket.
+Take the time to look over your issued ticket after you’ve signed it.
+You may only have a certain amount of time to decide what you want to do.
+This varies depending on the jurisdiction, which is why it is important to review the details.

-You also want to check the ticket for any possible mistakes made by the officer who issued it.
+You also want to check the speeding ticket for costs and any possible mistakes made by the officer who issued it.
 If there are any errors, you will likely get it dismissed outright in court.
-While this is fairly uncommon, it is still a possibility to consider.
+While this may be fairly uncommon, it’s still a possibility.

 Make sure that you understand all of the instructions that are given on the ticket before the officer leaves.
 They will be able to clarify anything that you might not understand.